ganyx/site/_pages/about.md

 ---
 permalink: /
-title: "Research Group of Dr Yixinag Gan"
+title: "Research Group of Dr Yixiang Gan"
 author_profile: true
 redirect_from:
   - /about/